 It could be one sentence or it could be three.
 Bottom line, there could be a quote or passage taken from the book.

 Are the pictures from the books projected onto a large screen?

-No. The pictures would be described, but not shown.
+No. The pictures may be described, but not shown.

 One of the students has a significant vision related problem.
-The student generally sits in the first row in class.
-Can any accommodations be made in such a situation (e.g. sitting close to the projector screen)?
-If the student isn't able to write the answer within 30seconds, is it best to have other teammates write instead?
+Can any accommodations be made in such a situation?
+If the student isn't able to write the answer within 30 seconds, is it best to have other teammates write instead?

-I'm not sure if you are talking about the same student or not, but either way, the answers would apply to all.
 If accommodations are needed, we will make them.
 However, there is nothing to actually see during the competition.
-All questions are spoken...there is nothing to see on a screen or otherwise, so I'm thinking team placement won't be a factor.
+All questions are spoken...there is nothing to see on a screen or otherwise.
 If this student (or anyone on the team) has trouble writing the answer within the allotted 30 seconds, I would recommend having someone else write the answers.
 There is no rule about who is writing answers.
 It can be the same person for the entire game or it can rotate.
 Not all students are required to be the writer.

 We encourage the students to use the bathroom before the competition and during the break.
-They may also want to keep in mind that downing a lot of water will cause them to have to go to the bathroom more often.
-That said, we would allow them to go to the bathroom.
+They may also want to keep in mind that drinking a lot of water will cause them to have to go to the bathroom more often.
+We would allow them to go to the bathroom.
 The coach would need to signal a volunteer/staff person so the student could be accompanied to the bathroom.
 They would have to wait until the moderator is between questions and would not be able to return to the team until between questions.
-(Kind of like waiting to go back to your seat until there is a stoppage in play when at a hockey game.)

 Students were told each piece of paper has to be labeled with team's name at the top - is that correct?
 Do they label all their pieces of paper before the questions are asked OR is this done during the 30 second timeframe allotted for each question?